alban-read/M1-MICRO-FORTH/M1MicroForth.md

 See VALUE.

-Nothing is immutable so why pretend.
+Nothing is immutable but lets pretend.

-**COPY** ( src dest -- src1 dest1 )
+**CPY** ( src dest -- src1 dest1 )

-COPY 8 bytes from src to dest and increment src and dest.
+COPY 8 bytes from src to dest and increments src and dest by 8.

 Can be used to create a fast copying word.

 Hazardous, only copy memory you own.

-**CCOPY** ( src dest -- src1 dest1 )
+**CCPY** ( src dest -- src1 dest1 )

-Short for COPY COPY copies 16 bytes.
+Short for CPY CPY copies 16 bytes increments src and dest by 16.

 **CREATE**